 Don't Panic!
 It's The Douglas Adams Papers

-John Lloyd uncovers the story of The Hitchhiker's Guide to the Galaxy, 40 years on, with the help of the private papers of his friend and colleague Douglas Adams.
+John Lloyd uncovers the story of The Hitchhiker's Guide to the Galaxy, with the help of the private papers of his friend and colleague Douglas Adams.

-John Lloyd unearths the private papers of his friend and colleague Douglas Adams, and discovers more about the agonies he went through to write The Hitchhiker's Guide to the Galaxy, forty years ago.
+John Lloyd unearths the private papers of his friend and colleague Douglas Adams, and discovers more about the agonies he went through to write The Hitchhiker's Guide to the Galaxy.

 The papers, donated to St John's College, Cambridge University, include note books, ramblings, rants about how hard it is to write, unfinished scenes and passages never included in Douglas Adams' books.